Guides

 What Happens If You Get Caught Driving a Car Without Interlock?

-If a person convicted of DUI and required to use an interlock device is caught driving without an interlock device he may be charged with a misdemeanor offense.
+If a person convicted of DUI and required to use an ignition interlock device is caught driving without an interlock device he may be charged with a misdemeanor offense.
 In Massachusetts, if the driver is drunk at the time he is stopped and found without an interlock device, his license is automatically revoked.

 Study Conclusions